maany-xyz/maany-mpc-core/packages/coordinator-rn/README.md

 ## Development Notes

-- Run `./scripts/build_ios_core.sh` in this repo before running `pod install` in your React Native app so the prebuilt MPC + OpenSSL libraries are staged under `bindings/rn/ios/dist`.
+- Run `./scripts/build_ios_core.sh` in this repo before running `pod install` in your React Native app so the prebuilt XCFrameworks (Maany MPC core, cb-mpc, and OpenSSL) are staged under `bindings/rn/ios/dist`.
 - TypeScript builds target ES2020 and CommonJS for compatibility with Metro.
 - The package ships ambient type shims for `react-native` so standalone builds work without pulling the full RN type definitions.